Nutritious Grass Silage for Horses

 • Silage has a fairly good fiber content so that it can maintain the horse’s digestive system.

-• Use grass or forage with low soil pollution content.
+• Use grass or forage with low soil contamination.

 • Consider long aerobic stability, even after opening the bales to feed the horses.

-Sward should not be cut too late to maintain aerobic stability, but use a well-maintained harvesting machine.
+Sward should not be cut too late to maintain aerobic stability.
+Use a well-maintained harvesting machine.
 The fructan content in horse feed should be low.
 In silage, the sugar content in plants or forage will be converted into lactic acid by lactic acid bacteria.
-It is necessary to analyze whether the fermentation process in the silage is going well or not because only a small part of the original amount of fructans is detected in the silage.
+It is necessary to analyze whether the fermentation process in the silage is going well or not, because only a small part of the original amount of fructans is detected in the silage.

-In making silage, it is necessary to pay attention to the main principles, namely; Early cutting and the wilting process have a positive influence on the fermentation process.
-The fermentation process is not perfect; it will make the remaining sugar remain in the silage.
-One of them is fructan which can harm horse health.
-However, horse fodder should contain grass species that are low in fructose to avoid the problem of laminitis.
+In making silage, it is necessary to pay attention to the main principles.
+Early cutting and the wilting process have a positive influence on the fermentation process.
+When the fermentation process is not complete, remaining sugar will stay in the silage.
+One of them is fructan, which can harm horse health.
+Horse fodder should therefore contain grass species that are low in fructose to avoid the problem of laminitis.

 Tips for Giving Silage to Horses